okira-e/go-as-your-backend/README.md

 After cloning this template repository & adding database credentials in a `.env` file in the root directory, the following Makefile commands are available:

-- `make run-dev` - Runs the application in development mode
+- `make dev` - Runs the application in development mode
-- `make build` - Builds the application
+- `make build-exe` - Builds the application
-- `make run-prod` - Runs the application in production mode.
+- `make prod` - Runs the application in production mode.
 This requires the application to be built first
 - `make test` - Runs any Go test it finds
-- `make clean` - Cleans the build files
 - `make migrate` - Runs the database migrations

 ## Contributing